nharms-awi/MarMic-Git-Workshop-2024/workshop/09_Advanced Topics.md

-    - Cover more advanced Git topics, such as rebasing, cherry-picking, and submodules.
-    - Provide resources for further learning.
 # Advanced Git Concepts

 While the basic Git commands are essential for managing and tracking changes to a project, there are also more advanced concepts that can be useful in certain situations.